srikumarks/cspjs/README.md

     // instead of "bubbling up" errors.

     if (!err && json) {
-        // Regular if expressions just work.
+        // "if" statements work as usual.
 Bodies can themselves
         // contain async statements.
     } else {
         // ... and so does `else`.
 Note that as of this writing,
-        // the if-then-else-if cascade isn't implemented.
+        // the if-then-else-if cascade isn't supported.
     }

     switch (json.type) {